 Control spot 6, on the other hand, appears the same as its surroundings.
-This control spot was treated with the handpiece positioned at the same distance d, the same gas flow, and the same duration as for spots 1-5, but the high voltage that sustains the plasma was turned off.
+This control spot was treated with the handset positioned at the same distance d, the same gas flow, and the same duration as for spots 1-5, but the high voltage that sustains the plasma was turned off.

 Comparing spots 1-5 with the control spot 6 allows us to conclude that the bactericidal effect is due to the plasma.
-However, it remains unknown which plasma-generated species is most responsible for the killing.
-As discussed in Section I, candidates include O and OH radicals produced by electron-impact dissociation in the gas, or possibly metastable He produced in the gas that subsequently enters the aqueous sample and produces radicals in situ by dissociating H_2O .
+However, it remains unknown which plasma-generated species is dominant.
+As discussed in Section I, candidates include O and OH radicals produced by electron-impact dissociation in the gas, or possibly metastable He produced in the gas that subsequently enters the aqueous sample and produces radicals in situ by dissociating $H_2O$ .